Vanuatu Travel Tips

 The archipelago of Vanuatu is made up of 83 islands and they all offer fantastic island views, landscapes, rainforests, great diving, lots of fish, and unforgettable Pacific hospitality.
 Prices here are a lot lower here than the other more well-known Pacific Islands as it’s not yet a “hotspot” to visit.
 But just because people don’t come here, doesn’t mean it isn’t paradise.
 In fact, it’s probably even more of a paradise because of the fewer people.
 The best time to visit between April and October.

 - Accommodation: Vanuatu doesn’t have many hostels but there are lots of budget hotels.
-A night in one of these will cost from $16-35 USD.
+A night in one of these will cost from $40-60 USD for a double room.

-- Food: Lunch and casual meals cost around $20 USD and $40 USD for dinner.
+- Food: Lunch and casual local meals cost around $15, or closer to $40 if you’re going for a hotel dinner.

 Money Saving Tips